wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 `prevRespEvent` is also updated to the newly added event.

 Note that even though we insert a timing core event at the end of the interval, it is not guaranteed to be executed during the incoming weave phase.
-This happens if contention simulation incurs extra delay on the event chain.
+This can happen if contention simulation incurs extra delay on the event chain.
 In this case, the simulation might stop before it executes the timing core event orignally inserted at `prevRespCycle`, since this cycle might now be larger than the end of interval cycle on zll lock due to contention delay.
 As a consequence, the core recorder will not be reported to in the current weave phase, which may cause underestimation of the clock adjustment value.
 This will happen if events between the last `TimingCoreEvent` simulated by the weave phase and the one inserted at the interval end also incur extra delay due to contention.

+After the weave phase, `cSimEnd()` is called with `curCycle` of the core.
+We compute the clock skew by subtracting the original start cycle relative to `curCycle`, `lastEventSimulated->origStartCycle + gapCycles`, from the actual cycle it is simulated, which is `lastEventSimulated->startCycle`.
+The skew is then added onto `curCycle`, `gapCycles` and `prevRespCycle` respectively for clock adjustment.

 ### OOOCore Event Chain